rweigel/phys305/gauss_law.md

 Repeat the previous example when there is an external electric field of $\mathbf{E}=E_o\xhat$.

-## Problem

-Repeat the previous problem when the slab has a net charge of $Q$.

 ## Example -- Charge Inside Conductor with a Cavity

 A charge $q$ is placed at the center of an uncharged spherical conductor of radius $2R$ with a spherical cavity of radius $R$.